gxjansen/cro.cafe/cline_docs/programming.md

 ## Code Organization & Documentation

 - Components should be organized by feature/domain in the src/components directory
+  - Episode-related components in src/components/episode
+  - Guest-related components in src/components/guest
+  - Common UI components in src/components/ui
+  - Layout components in src/components/layout
 - Shared utilities should go in src/utils
+  - Data fetching utilities (e.g., transistor-api.ts)
+  - Content processing utilities (e.g., guests.ts)
+  - Type definitions in src/types
-- Each component should have a descriptive README.md explaining its purpose, props, and usage examples
+- Each component should have:
+  - A descriptive README.md explaining its purpose, props, and usage examples
+  - TypeScript interface definitions for props
+  - Error boundaries for graceful failure handling
+  - Loading states for async operations
-- Document all functions/methods with JSDoc comments including parameter types and return values
+- Document all functions/methods with JSDoc comments including:
+  - Parameter types and return values
-- Include @example tags in JSDoc comments for complex functionality
+  - Example usage with @example tags
+  - Error handling behavior with @throws tags
+  - Async behavior with @async tags

 ## Code Style & Best Practices